How to Write an Awesome Nonprofit Mission Statement

 7. Review it frequently

-Once finalized, your nonprofit mission statement should be reviewed frequently, so as to always accurately reflect what your nonprofit does and stands for.
+Once finalized, your nonprofit mission statement should be reviewed frequently, to accurately reflect what your nonprofit does and stands for.

 5-Step Exercise for Creating a Nonprofit Mission Statement